Cloud-Automation-Partner/Automatio_Terraform_Ansible/README.md

 Above script will build and create the images for your project and will push these images to your docker-hub account configured earlier
 Once these are done now go back to the terraform directory
 - ## Terraform:
- After installing the terraform if you want to create a new VPC along with three subnets in different availability zones then follow the below instructions or else skip to the next step
+ After installing the terraform if you want to create a new VPC along with three subnets in different availability zones then follow the below instructions or else skip to the next step.

   1- Create VPC

     cd /Automation_Terraform_Ansible/terraform/vpc_module
     terraform init
     terraform fmt
     terraform validate
-    terraform plan #this will show you the architecture that will be created by terraform terraform apply # type "yes" once it shows the architecture Now copy the subnet and vpc details from the output of the terraform apply copmmand 2- Create Two EC2 linux hosts and security group cd ../ec2_module
+    terraform plan #this will show you the architecture that will be created by terraform terraform apply # type "yes" once it shows the architecture

+Now copy the subnet and vpc details from the output of the terraform apply copmmand.

+  2- Create Two EC2 linux hosts and security group cd ../ec2_module
   You can adjust the main.tf to add or remove the required ports in secuirity group creation section